gael-vanderlee/whai/README.md

 ### Can I use it with local models?

 Yes!
 Configure any LiteLLM-compatible provider, including Ollama and LMStudio for local models.
 See the configuration section above.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to `whai`, please:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Run the test suite (`uv run pytest`)
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

+For detailed development setup and guidelines, see [DEV.md](whai/doc/DEV.md).

+## Changelog

+See [CHANGELOG.md](whai/doc/CHANGELOG.md) for a detailed list of changes and version history.

 ## Acknowledgments